-Currently under development, Enroll Indy will be a new nonprofit that will create a unified enrollment system in Indianapolis to provide parents with a central hub for information about various public school options and how to enroll their child in one of those schools.
-A unified enrollment system would streamline the school choice process for families, provide more equitable access to quality schools and increase the information available to families as they make choices about schools.
-Enroll Indy would include a comprehensive school chooser guide and parent engagement program, a one-stop application for families to select their school preferences and a research and advocacy effort meant to harness the data about what schools parents want and how those schools perform.
+Enroll Indy is a nonprofit, unified enrollment system in Indianapolis that provides parents with a central hub for information about various public school options and how to enroll their child in one of those schools.
+This unified enrollment system streamlines the school choice process for families, provides more equitable access to quality schools, and increases the information available to families as they make enrollment choices.
+Enroll Indy includes a comprehensive school chooser guide and parent engagement program, a one-stop application for families to select their school preferences, and research and advocacy efforts meant to harness the data about what schools parents want and how those schools perform.
 Enroll Indy was founded in 2015 by Fellow Caitlin Hannon, a former Indianapolis Public Schools (IPS) teacher and elected IPS board member.

 Foster children are twice as likely to drop out of school as their peers, but in most states, foster care professionals do not have programs in place to monitor foster children’s educational attainment.
 FosterEd has injected the critical education component into the foster-care equation.
 FosterEd connects foster children with education advocates who provide support, train caseworkers and foster parents, and intervene with remedies to improve their school performance.
 Through those efforts, FosterEd has provided hundreds of local foster children with educational services and support.
 Foster Ed’s founder is Fellow Jesse Hahnel, who was a classroom teacher before delving into education policy as leader of the research and development team at the KIPP Foundation.
 Foster Ed launched in Indianapolis in 2010.